conedevelopment/accessibility-path/README.md

 * [Vox Product Accessibility Guidelines](http://accessibility.voxmedia.com/) - You can learn a lot from VOX Media's guidelines related to a11y.
 * [Accessibility Wins](https://a11ywins.tumblr.com/) - Showcasing accessible user interfaces and tools.
 * [Knowbility](https://knowbility.org/blog) - Knowbility is a Texas-based non-profit organization.
 A respected organization specialized in accessible information technology.
+* [Manuel Matuzovic](https://www.matuzo.at/blog/) - Not just accessibility but (inclusive) web design and development in general.
+Always a good read.

 ## 🎧 Podcasts to Listen